Jet, a robot that follows lines at over 1 meter per second

 The things you’ve read on this page got Jet to 68 cm/s.
 The next 50% boost had to do with software.
 I had to come up with a way to reduce oscillations and to reduce curve overshoot after a long straightaway.

 Eddy Wright’s robot has such good oscillation reduction that you can knock it in the butt and it will straighten itself out.
 When the robot overshoots a corner, it not only knows which way to go to return to the line but it anticipates the line coming up and straightens out to match the angle.
-Eddy has a great write up about line following.
+At one point, Eddy had a great write up about line following at www.wrighthobbies.net/guides/linefollower.htm.

 I don’t have all the answers.
 As proud as I am about Jet, it isn’t the final word on line-following robots.